Estimating teacher impact using school assessment data

 The research set out to establish that the use of anonymised assessment data for these purposes is acceptable to teachers and school leaders, and that the assessments are sufficiently accurate measures of attainment.

-To find out more sign up for our webinar.
+To find out more watch our webinar.

 Can we estimate teacher impact from school assessment data?